Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 ## Currently developing/refactoring features

 ## TO-DO
-- [ ] Update and construct readme and help message
-- [ ] Add examples (images) of a working environement after applying the customizer in Linux
 - [ ] Change the default storing place for wallpapers. change from ~/Images to ~/Images/wallpapers or in a folder in $USR_BIN_FOLDER
 - [ ] Refine extract function: extract dependencies in another extract function
 - [ ] Use the same fields in the same order in launchers: Name, GenericName, Type, Comment, Categories=IDE;Programming;, Version, StartupWMClass, Icon, Exec, Terminal, StartupNotify, MimeType=x-scheme-handler/tg;, Encoding=UTF-8